Al-Quds Committee: History

-Bayt Mal Al-Quds Agency is administered by finance ministers of the member states.
-Its Trusteeship Committee consists of foreign affairs ministers of five member, including the foreign ministers of the Morocco and Palestine.
+Bayt Mal Al Quds Agency is administered by finance ministers of the member states.
+Its Trusteeship Committee consists of foreign affairs ministers of five members, including those of Morocco and Palestine.
 It is headquartered at Ilôt2, Av.
-Attine, Hay Riad, Rabat, Morocco.
+Attine, Hay Riad, Rabat.

 Role of Morocco

-The Kingdom of Morocco plays a significant role in Al-Quds Committee.
+Morocco plays a significant role in Al-Quds Committee.
 The committee received maximum fundraising contribution from the country.
-However, following the 2020 diplomatic developments between Israel and Morocco, the Islamic Supreme Committee and the Justice and Development urged the OIC and Palestine Liberation Organization for the revocation of Morocco's membership and chairmanship following by the Israel–Morocco normalization agreement.
-Within a span of 22 years, Morocco’s Bayt Mal Al Qods Agency Carried Out 200 ‘Major’ Projects and dozens of small and medium projects, which costed $64 million (MAD 657.5 million), have benefited all segments of Al Quds residents.
+Within a span of 22 years, the Bayt Mal Al Qods Agency carried out 200 "major" projects and dozens of small and medium projects, which costed $64 million (MAD 657.5 million), have benefited all segments of the city's residents.

+In March 2024, King Mohammed VI issued instructions to the Bayt Mal Al Quds Agency to provide food assistance to the city's residents.
+This assistance includes the distribution of two thousand food baskets benefiting two thousand Jerusalemite families, providing a thousand meals daily for the Palestinians in the city, and establishing an emergency coordination room at the Jerusalem Hospital.
+Additionally, he instructed to launch a humanitarian operation to deliver more than forty tons of food, including essential supplies, by land, to benefit Palestinian residents in Gaza and the holy city of Jerusalem, aiming to alleviate the suffering of Palestinian populations, especially the most vulnerable groups.